pph-collective/Paraml.jl/docs/src/index.md

   def_path,
   base_params,
   setting_params,
-  intervention_params,
+  intervention_params;
-  out_path=out_path,
+  out_path,
-  error_on_unused=True # if parameters are passed, but don't exist in the definition file, error )
+  error_on_unused=true # if parameters are passed, but don't exist in the definition file, error )
 ```